-Practice Fusion makes it easier for independent practices to achieve Patient-Centered Medical Home Recognition (PCMH)
+Practice Fusion continues to make it easier for independent practices to achieve Patient-Centered Medical Home Recognition (PCMH)

-We’re pleased to announce that the Practice Fusion EHR (Version 3.6) has achieved PCMH Prevalidation from the National Committee for Quality Assurance (NCQA) for NCQA’s PCMH 2014 Program.
-This will offer your practice a streamlined pathway for achieving PCMH Recognition:
+We’re pleased to announce that the Practice Fusion EHR (Version 3.7) has achieved PCMH Prevalidation from the National Committee for Quality Assurance (NCQA) for NCQA’s PCMH 2017 Program.
+This will offer your practice a streamlined pathway for achieving PCMH Recognition.

 What is NCQA PCMH Prevalidation?

 NCQA’s PCMH Prevalidation evaluates EHR systems and other health technology solutions providing functionality that completely meet or support factor-level requirements within applicable NCQA PCMH Standards.
-If a health IT solution completely meets the functional requirements of a given factor, automatic credit (known as “autocredit”) points are awarded.
-Once a solution receives autocredit or a supporting designation for one or more factors, it is considered “Prevalidated.”
+A health IT solution can fully or partially meet requirements associated with core and elective credits.
+Once a solution receives full or partial credit for one or more factors, it is considered “Prevalidated.”

 Achieving NCQA PCMH Recognition with Practice Fusion’s EHR offers many benefits for your practice